telefonicaid/lwm2m-node-lib/README.md

 ### Clean

-Removes `node_modules` and `coverage` folders, and  `package-lock-json` file so that a fresh copy of the project is restored.
+Removes `node_modules` and `coverage` folders, and  `package-lock.json` file so that a fresh copy of the project is restored.

 ```bash
 # Use git-bash on Windows